WowOpenBox/WowOpenBox/README.md

 Get this file [wowopenbox.tkapp](wowopenbox.tkapp) and run (double click to launch)

 Then start your world of warcraft clients (Classic or Shadowlands) using launcher is fine (that way you don't need to keep typing your password) and in "Windowed (Fullscreen)" mode, so they don't have a title or border and can be neatly arranged by WowOpenBox!

+Want to compare MultiBoxing solutions: See the [Analysis Matrix](https://github.com/WowOpenBox/WowOpenBox/wiki/compare) in our Wiki (feedback welcome).